squ1p/sqnotes/README.md

 ![Screenshot of the application](./squipnotes.png)

+# Themes (adding your own)
+All themes are in src/static/styles.
+They are the .css files.
+If you want to add your own, simply copy one of the existing files to a new one, named after the others.
+The numbers in the css file names determine the priority (make yours priority 0 to have it be the default).

 ## Changing the code syntax highlight theme
 * Install pygmentyze (it then must be in your path; pip generally installs things in ~/.local/bin when using a Linux OS):
 ```